Find the Best Mutual Fund Companies

-Equity funds are made up of stocks and are designed to provide investors with long-term capital growth.
+Equity funds are made up of stocks and can provide investors with capital growth, steady dividends or both, depending on which stocks the fund is invested in.
 Equity funds make up the largest group of mutual funds and encompass sub-types like growth funds (which invest in fast-growing industries and companies) and specialty funds (which only invest in a single sector or region).

 Also called income funds or bond funds, fixed-income funds consist of investment in both government bonds and private companies.
 They are designed to provide regular income to shareholders and typically offer a higher yield than CDs or money market funds.
 The variety of investments in income funds means they have varied levels of risk.

 Money market funds

 Money market funds consist of short-term debt instruments, like Treasury bills, and are one of the safest mutual fund options.
 They usually offer a larger return than most savings accounts, but a smaller return than many CDs.

 Index funds have the same general makeup as a market index, such as the S&P 500 or the Dow Jones Industrial Average (DJIA).
 There are many different indexes with different profiles, such as large-cap stock, small-cap stock, growth stock, value stock and international stock.
 These funds are also referred to as passively managed funds because they include the same investments as the market and are thus not actively managed.
 This provides protection from sudden downturns in the market, but it also means investors won’t benefit from trends a professional manager might see.

 Mutual fund investors